 In college and grad school, geology felt like the perfect fit.
 Sarah received her Ph.D. in glacial geology and geomorphology, completing research right down the road from her family farm.

 After a few years analyzing seismic hazards and a stint in a Community College classroom, Sarah realized that she really loved talking about science and sharing that information with everyone she met.
-She enrolled in the Science Communication program at UC Santa Cruz, where she interned at the Santa Cruz Sentinel, Eos, and Stanford News.
-She spent the summer writing and editing for EARTH Magazine.
+She enrolled in the Science Communication program at UC Santa Cruz, where she interned at the Santa Cruz Sentinel, Eos, Stanford News, and EARTH Magazine.
+Recently, she joined EARTH Magazine again, where she experienced the other side of science journalism as an Acting Associate Editor.